tfc-utils/.github/profile/README.md

 ## Team Fortress Classic utilities
 This GitHub org is intended to be a starting point for someone looking for utilities relevant to the first-person shooter game [Team Fortress Classic](https://store.steampowered.com/app/20/Team_Fortress_Classic/) (TFC).

+Source code is preferred and is offered when available.
+Repo forks that exist within this project but are intended to stay in sync with their upstream branches unless the upstream becomes abandoned; please make contributions to those upstream projects directly.

 ## Server log analyzers/parsers
 * [Hampalyzer](http://app.hampalyzer.com/):
   * Supports submitting a TFC server log to a web service and outputs a summary web page with detailed statistics of either a single game round or two rounds on the same map in which the teams swapped offensive and defensive roles between rounds.
 This format is common in the TFC pickup community.